- Pertussis (Whooping Cough) is an infection that causes severe coughing.

 It is not known exactly how long the Tdap booster shot will protect your teen from pertussis.
 Although the vaccine does not prevent pertussis 100% of the time, the vaccine will greatly decrease the chance of getting a pertussis infection.

-If my teen gets vaccinated and then comes in contact with someone with pertussis, does he/she need to do anything?
+If my teen gets vaccinated and then comes in contact with someone with pertussis, do they need to do anything?

 Yes, it is recommended that anyone who comes in close contact with someone with pertussis call or make an appointment with their health care provider.
 Your teen’s healthcare provider may prescribe an antibiotic.
 This will help decrease the spread of whooping cough to others, especially young infants, although the chance of getting pertussis is much less after receiving the Tdap vaccine.